-Former NI first minister says Good Friday Agreement robust enough to weather Brexit
+Former first minister for Northern Ireland and leader of the Ulster Unionist party David Trimble says he believes the Good Friday Agreement is robust enough to weather the challenges of Brexit.

 He told RTE's Today with Sean O'Rourke show that it is "daft" that there is a thought that Northern Ireland can be separated from the United Kingdom.